Apple Fire

-Name

-The fire was named after one of the roadways close to the ignition site, which is named Apple Tree Lane.

-Timeline
+Progression

 Reportedly starting at 4:55 pm PST on Friday, July 31, as what was initially presumed to be two potential arson ignitions that later merged into one another, the fires started along the 9000 block of Oak Glen Road and Apple Tree Lane in the unincorporated community of Cherry Valley bordering Beaumont.
 The two separate fires merged just under an hour later at 5:45 pm.
 A third initially presumed arson fire had also been reported due south of the first two, which went on to burn between 60 and 80 acres as well as several unidentified buildings.

 The main fire proceeded to rapidly expand to 350 acres within its first two hours prompting the Riverside County Sheriff's Department to issue mandatory evacuations for well over 200 residences in the Cherry Valley area.
 No containment was reported throughout the day while the fire grew considerably as it burned predominantly in a north, east and southward direction towards the Banning bluff area.
-The wind, high temperatures and inaccessible topography of the area allowed for the fire to burn aggressively as firefighting agencies from Riverside County its surrounding counties were requested to aid in containing the fire.
+The wind, high temperatures, and inaccessible topography of the area allowed for the fire to burn aggressively as firefighting agencies from Riverside County its surrounding counties were requested to aid in containing the fire.
 By 9 pm, evacuations were extended to residents living north of Gilman Street in the Banning bluff area as the fire was by this time reportedly now 1,900 acre in size and remained zero percent contained.

 In the early morning hours of Saturday, August 1, after a brief lull in fire activity due to low overnight temperatures, the Apple Fire began to further display aggressive and rapid activity due to the rising temperatures, low humidity and strong winds as well as rugged inaccessible terrain that the fire proceeded to advance towards.
 This caused the fire to explode into the Banning Bluff area which spurred additional mandatory evacuations as it rapidly burned further into the San Bernardino National Forest and up along the south facing side of the San Gorgonio Mountain Range.
 By 12 pm, the fire had been reportedly sized up at 4,100 acres with still zero percent containment.
 Additionally, up to 7,800 people had been ordered to evacuate.
 Within less than 24 hours, the fire had rapidly expanded by 13,000 acres to encompass upwards of 15,000 acre by near midnight as the fireline still remained zero percent contained.
 By Sunday night, on August 2, it surpassed 20,500 acre while firefighters finally reached 5% containment.
 The San Gorgonio Wilderness was also closed off by an Emergency Forest Closure Order, prohibiting entrance to any part of the wilderness.